-Search this value: shortcut for creating a criterion that searches for the value in the corresponding field and in the whole log or view.
+• Add this value as a search criterion: shortcut for creating a criterion that searches for the value in the corresponding field and in the whole log or view.
 This search type is the same as dragging and dropping the value.